Chiral anomaly and positive longitudinal magnetoresistance in the type-II Dirac semimetals $\it{A}_x$PdTe$_2$ (\textit{A} = Cu, Ag): Results and Discussion

-In the figure \ref{fig:Figure5}(a) and \ref{fig:Figure5}(b), we have plotted the \textit{H} and \textit{T} dependence of amplitude of PHE respectively for our PdTe$_2$ and Ag$_{0.05}$PdTe$_2$, with the values for Cu$_{0.05}$PdTe$_2$ from literature \cite{sonika2021planar}.
+In the figure \ref{fig:Figure5}(a) and \ref{fig:Figure5}(b), we have plotted the $\it{\mu_0 H}$ and \textit{T} dependence of amplitude of PHE respectively for our PdTe$_2$ and Ag$_{0.05}$PdTe$_2$, with the values for Cu$_{0.05}$PdTe$_2$ from literature \cite{sonika2021planar}.
 The values of $\Delta\rho$ for our PdTe$_2$ and Ag$_{0.05}$PdTe$_2$ are comparble to that of PdTe$_2$ reported by Meng \textit{et al.} \cite{meng2019planar} and are one order of magnitude larger than those reported by Xu \textit{et al.} \cite{xu2018planar} and Sonika \textit{et al.} \cite{sonika2021planar}.
 The $\Delta\rho$ values for Cu$_{0.05}$PdTe$_2$ reported by Feng \textit{et al.} \cite{feng2022planar} are almost $\sim$ 2 times that of our PdTe$_2$ and Ag$_{0.05}$PdTe$_2$ (Table \ref{Table1}).
 The AMR values for Ag$_{0.05}$PdTe$_2$ are almost 50 times larger than those for PdTe$_2$ reported by Xu \textit{et al.} and for Cu$_{0.05}$PdTe$_2$ reported by Sonika \textit{et al.}.
 The magnitude of AMR in Ag$_{0.05}$PdTe$_2$ is almost double the magnitude of AMR for Cu$_{0.05}$PdTe$_2$ reported by Feng \textit{et al.} and is nearly one-fourth of that of Meng \textit{et al.} for PdTe$_2$.
 The AMR value is $\sim$ 14$\%$ at 2.5 K and 14 Tesla, which is almost six times smaller than transverse MR value of $\sim$ 93$\%$ obtained at same temperature and magnetic field.
-Chiral anomaly contribution is concealed by orbital MR in such cases \cite{liu2019nontopological, li2020planar, meng2019planar}.
+The chiral anomaly contribution is concealed by orbital MR in such cases \cite{liu2019nontopological, li2020planar, meng2019planar}.
 The FSA and the existence of Dirac point below Fermi level complicate the separation of contribution of conventional and Dirac fermions.
-Therefore, a theory is required which incorporates the FSA in the study of origin of PHE.
-Figure \ref{fig:Figure5}(c) shows the \textit{H} dependence of $\rho_{\parallel}$ and $\rho_{\perp}$ extracted from $\rho_{xx}$ for PdTe$_2$ at T = 3 K. The corresponding inset shows the \textit{H} dependence of $\Delta\rho$.
-The parametric plot (figure \ref{fig:Figure5}(d)) and the \textit{H} dependence of $\rho_{\parallel}$, $\rho_{\perp}$ and $\Delta\rho$ for PdTe$_2$ is similar to that observed for Ag$_{0.05}$PdTe$_2$ showing common origin of PHE in the parent and intercalated systems.
+Figure \ref{fig:Figure5}(c) shows the $\it{\mu_0 H}$ dependence of $\rho_{\parallel}$ and $\rho_{\perp}$ extracted from $\rho_{xx}$ for PdTe$_2$ at T = 3 K. The corresponding inset shows the $\it{\mu_0 H}$ dependence of $\Delta\rho$.
+The parametric plot (figure \ref{fig:Figure5}(d)) and the $\it{\mu_0 H}$ dependence of $\rho_{\parallel}$, $\rho_{\perp}$ and $\Delta\rho$ for PdTe$_2$ is similar to that observed for Ag$_{0.05}$PdTe$_2$ showing common origin of PHE in the parent and intercalated systems.
+The angular dependence of planar Hall and anisotropic longitudinal resistivity of PdTe$_2$ and Cu$_{0.05}$PdTe$_2$ is shown in the supplementary material \cite{supp_APT}.